singnet/dev-portal/tutorials/docker/index.md

         content: View all docs
         url: '/docs/all'
 ---
-## SingularityNet workshop examples
+## SingularityNET workshop examples

-Docker image and number of simple application examples which demonstrate how to work with SingularityNet platform.
+Docker image and number of simple application examples which demonstrate how to work with SingularityNET platform.

 For the sake of clarity and simplicity it is a prepared environment which simulates behaviour of the Ethereum testnet like Kovan.
 But all things you are